Cloufield/GWASTutorial/04_Data_QC/README.md

             --out plink_1000_pruned
     ```

-## Apply all the filters to obtain the clean dataset
+## Apply all the filters to obtain a clean dataset

-We can then apply the filters and remove samples with high $F_{het}$ to get the clean dataset for later use.
+We can then apply the filters and remove samples with high $F_{het}$ to get a clean dataset for later use.

 ```bash
 plink \